Table of Content

 1.1 Why The Harley Fat Boy For A Futuristic, Robot-Based Movie?

 The cold and killer persona of Arnold Schwarzenegger in Terminator 2 could not find a better match than the Fat Boy.
 It was not just any bike; it was raw power in a piece of steel, just like the T-800 itself.
 The 1991 Fat Boy model had a 1,337 cc V-Twin engine.
 It produced 49 hp of horsepower.
-Thus, making it reach a top speed of 92 mph.
+Thus, reaching a top speed of 92 mph.
 The Softail frame was tough and could support the charm of a strong actor and character.

 The selection of the H-D Fat Boy in Terminator 2 was for a reason.
 In Terminator 1, the T-800 was riding a Honda bike.
 In Terminator 2, he was filmed riding an American-made Harley.
 It showed how he changed from a cold robot into a hero who would rescue mankind.
 The motorbike was as much of a legend as Anrold was.

-1.2 The Look That Kills
+1.2 The Killer Bike Look

 The Fat Boy used in Terminator 2 was painted black with red pin-stripes on the edges.
 The shiny chrome trim in the sun made it look more ruthless.
 It had a custom shotgun holder attached to the side, which was a great idea for quick action shots.
 The motorbike was 657 lbs heavy, but appeared mean and rough.
 The message was clear when Arnold got on it: all power, all style, and all danger in one.